yangzaizi/MiniJavaCompiler/README.md

 A compiler for MiniJava

 This is a compiler for MiniJava, a subset of Java language.
+It is done as part of course project for Comp520 Compiler at University of North Carolina, Chapel Hill.

 To run the program, use the following steps: